The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 An RC can be completed by accepting or rejecting one or more line items on the RC.
 Submitting the RC for items accepted indicates the “OK to Pay” to accounts payable.
 Accounts payable will not process payment for any purchase orders until an RC is submitted.

-To facilitate the timely issuance and accuracy of the bid solicitation, requesters are asked to complete the appropriate intake form based on the sourcing method applied, as determined by procurement management.
+To facilitate the timely issuance and accuracy of the bid solicitation, requesters are asked to complete the appropriate intake form based on the sourcing method applied, as determined by procurement services.

-Based on the purchase amount and complexity of the purchase requirement, procurement management shall invite competitive bids from suppliers through one of the following methods.
+Based on the purchase amount and complexity of the purchase requirement, procurement services shall invite competitive bids from suppliers through one of the following methods.

 Request for Proposal (RFP)